International Funded partners

 Since 1970, the Presbyterian Committee on the Self-Development of People has been a partner in grassroots projects around the world that seek to improve the lives of poor and underserved people.
 Our mission has been, and continues to be, a God-inspired work “toward the self-development of economically poor, oppressed and disadvantaged people who own, control and benefit directly” from such projects.

 As situations in 1970 directed concerned people to launch the SDOP ministry, so situations in 2006 directed concerned people to re-examine the nature of that work and its methods.
 Spreading funds thinly across the world no longer seemed effective.
 In 2006 SDOP determined it was time to become more focused and proactive in responding to the plight of people living in poverty.
-From 2006 to 2010 the ministry established long-term, committed and focused relationships with community groups in the Dominican Republic; during that same time, partnerships were establish with intermediary partners in different parts of the world who work directly with communities of economically poor, oppressed and disadvantaged people.
+From 2006 to 2010 the ministry established long-term, committed and focused relationships with community groups in the Dominican Republic; during that same time, partnerships were established with intermediary partners in different parts of the world who work directly with communities of economically poor, oppressed and disadvantaged people.
 Using the SDOP criteria, they established partnerships in their region.
 In 2010 SDOP moved its focused funding from the Dominican Republic to Belize.
 An intermediary partnership was established in the Dominican Republic with CE-Mujer to continue the work of SDOP.
 In 2013 SDOP established an intermediary partnership with the Presbyterian Church of Rwanda.
 In 2017 SDOP selected Panama as the next focus country.

 The Presbyterian Committee on the Self-Development of People (SDOP) National Committee has been working in Panama since 2017.
 SDOP has established several partnerships with economically poor grassroots groups in these years.